 Planting makes any pond come alive and nowhere is a good scheme more effective than around the edge, to help blur the transition from water to dry land and harmoniously link the pond’s contribution to the landscape with the rest of the garden.
 All of that means, of course, that what you choose needs to fit in with the general look and feel of the design, but given the range of shape, form and colour of possible candidates typically to be found at even the most modest of garden centres, that’s seldom a problem.
 If anything, the variety is more often likely to leave you spoilt for choice, rather than limiting your artistic expression!

-Planning the Planting
+Planning the Planting of pond edge plants

 While for all of these reasons, much of the selection of plants depends on the style of the pond itself, its setting within the garden and what you’re trying to achieve, it is obviously important to bear the planting conditions in mind too.
 The area around individual ponds can be anything from a very wet corner or purpose-made bog garden, through to a dry alpine scree – and everything in between.
 While many plants are surprisingly tolerant, for others the type of soil, amount of moisture and the age-old issue of full sun or shade are major factors, so it’s best to have a good idea of what’s going where before you get started.